nicc777/kubernetes-from-scratch/chapter_04/README.md

 ## Virtual Servers

 The way we are going to deploy `k3s` on our local workstation is by running all the nodes in separate virtual machines.
-It should be safe to assume by now that most IT profesionals (even noobs), should understand the concept of a virtual machine.
+It should be safe to assume by now that most IT professionals (even noobs), should understand the concept of a virtual machine.

 Again, there are several options.
 For our purposes, we will use [multipass](https://multipass.run/) which is an easy and quick way to get started with Ubuntu virtual machines on almost any base platform.
 For these guides, it is assumed that `multipass` in installed on your system.